usamaasif24/digital-design-fabrication/README.md

 </p>
 <p align="center"><em>Fig 19: Finished PLA print (black), photographed after removing from the bed</em></p>

 The print came out solid overall — sharp corners, good layer adhesion, no warping or lifting at the base.
-The triangular shape gave it a large flat contact area on the bed, so adhesion wasn't an issue at all, unlike the taller/narrower prints from the lecture that need a brim.
-The one rough spot is some minor stringing around the slotted tab, visible in the photo — cosmetic only, didn't affect the fit or how sturdy the part is.
+Bed adhesion wasn't an issue, since the triangular shape gave it a large flat contact area on the build plate — unlike the taller/narrower prints from the lecture that need a brim.
+The one rough spot is some minor stringing around the slotted tab, visible in the photo — cosmetic only, didn't affect fit or sturdiness.

 <p align="center">
   <img src="ex8_in_use.jpg" width="450">